mssharatchandra/3D-website-threejs/README.md

 ## 3D-website-threejs

 # I was always fascinated about 3D websites and wanted to learn more about them.
-Glad to have explored and learned some basics of it.
+Glad to explore and learn some basics of it.
 Still scratching the surface :) but was an amazing experience building this.:stars::stars::stars: